Croesus was the King of Lydia in what is today’s Turkey. He was the first sovereign to mint gold coins and spawned the saying “as rich as Croesus.”

 EIA forecasts that dry natural gas production will average 90.2 billion cubic feet per day (Bcf/d) in 2019, up 6.9 Bcf/d from 2018.
 In 2020, production is expected to average 92.1 Bcf/d.

-The excess production will go to exports which will in increase as new pipelines and export hubs come on stream.
+The excess production will go to exports, which will increase as new pipelines and export hubs come on stream.

 Which brings us to liquefied natural gas (LNG).